Core Mechanic

 For example…

 Grappling.
-A character wants to hold a Cambion in place.
-The character’s Brawn is 14, the Cambion’s is 12.
-The character rolls a 10 and the Cambion rolls a 9.
-The character has rolled 4 under their Brawn while the Cambion has rolled 3 under theirs.
-The character succeeds and is holding the Cambion in place.
+An Adventurer wants to hold a Cambion in place.
+The GM asks for an opposed Brawn Check.
+The Adventurer’s Brawn is 14, the Cambion’s is 12.
+The Adventurer rolls a 10, and the Cambion rolls a 9.
+The Adventurer has rolled 4 under their Brawn, while the Cambion has rolled 3 under theirs.
+The Adventurer succeeds and is holding the Cambion in place.